Blandinetech/Blandinetech/README.md

-# 👋🏽 Hello, I’m Blandine!
+# 👋🏽 Hi, I'm Blandine

-I'm a future software developer based in Edmonton, Canada
-Currently preparing to start my studies at NAIT in Software Development.

-💡 I’m passionate about:
-- Learning new technologies step by step
-- Building tools that make real life easier
-- Creating inclusive and meaningful tech experiences

-🧠 Background:
-I come from a background in medical lab science.
+Software Development student based in Edmonton, Canada, with a background in medical laboratory science.

-Now I’m transitioning into tech with curiosity, resilience, and purpose.
+I’m transitioning into tech with a strong interest in backend fundamentals, database design, and building practical tools that solve real-world problems.

-🌱 I’m currently working on:
+## What I’m working on
-- Strengthening my skills in HTML, CSS and GitHub
+- Building foundational projects using HTML, CSS, JavaScript, Python, and PostgreSQL
+- Learning software development concepts through hands-on practice
-- Exploring backend development and UX
+- Exploring how thoughtful design and data modeling improve user experience

-- Building my first personal projects
+## Background
+Before moving into tech, I worked in medical laboratory science, where accuracy, problem-solving, and structured thinking were essential.
+These skills now inform how I approach software development and system design.

-📫 Let’s connect!
+## Let’s connect
 [LinkedIn] (https://www.linkedin.com/in/blandinetech)

----
-✨ “Small steps every day, big changes ahead.”